Updated Grad Application Deadline: January 1st, 2017

 I’m an international applicant – do I need to take the TOEFL?

 It depends.
-If you have received a degree from an English-only university, then the TOEFL requirement is waived most of time, but may need to be confirmed that it is on the approved list for acceptable English-speaking universities.
+If you have received a degree from an English-only university, then the TOEFL requirement is usually waived, but it may need to be confirmed that it is on the approved list for acceptable English-speaking universities.

 Applicants who receive a degree in the U.S. do not need to take the TOEFL.